 In many respects, the company was starting from scratch, as it lacked comprehensive documentation of its supply chain and only certain people in some groups could explain particular portions of how inventory flowed.
 It did not have clear, end-to-end documentation that illustrated the movement of inventory from vendors through distribution centers, as well as the back and forth from the retail locations and inventory hubs.

-Protiviti interviewed the organization’s leadership team and visited multiple distribution centers and retail locations to map the entire inventory process.
+Protiviti interviewed the organisation’s leadership team and visited multiple distribution centers and retail locations to map the entire inventory process.
 An end-to-end process flow was developed to track the inventory supply chain from receipt at distribution centers through usage at retail locations.
-This holistic view produced a comprehensive story for the movement of inventory — from the time it arrives in the United States to its transport to and sorting at the organization’s distribution centers, where it is then sent to stores and also returned from stores.
+This holistic view produced a comprehensive story for the movement of inventory — from the time it arrives in the United States to its transport to and sorting at the organisation’s distribution centers, where it is then sent to stores and also returned from stores.
 This mapping enabled management to gain a clearer understanding of the flow of inventory from start to finish, where and how inventory movements are recorded, as well as the potential loss/shrink points.

-After the process was documented, the Protiviti team utilized insights gleaned from store and distribution center employees and management, along with our knowledge of leading practices, to identify gaps and areas for improvement.
+After the process was documented, the Protiviti team utilised insights gleaned from store and distribution center employees and management, along with our knowledge of leading practices, to identify gaps and areas for improvement.
 With transparency into end-to-end inventory management, Protiviti made recommendations to address the gaps and tighten the retailer’s inventory control system.

 A deep dive on data brings clarity

 Next, the retailer worked with Protiviti to create a methodology for calculating “total loss” inclusive of inventory shrink, damages and excessive manual markdowns.
 A view of total loss offers a far more comprehensive picture than the sum of individual losses from shrinkage, damages and markdowns — it also includes all day-to-day factors that impact inventory.